-learned probabilistic model is used to assess the grasp stability and initiate an adaptation of grasp forces, followed by finger gaiting if needed.
-To the best of our knowledge, this is so far the only system that accomplishes grasp synthesis, stability estimation, online replanning and in-hand adaptation in a unified framework and evaluated on a real physical system.
+manner.
+In the post-grasping phase, tactile feedback provides information of the stability of the executed grasp.
+An offline learned probabilistic model is used to assess the grasp stability and initiate an adaptation of grasp forces, followed by finger gaiting if needed.
+To the best of our knowledge, this is so far the first system that accomplishes grasp synthesis, stability estimation, online replanning and in-hand adaptation in a unified framework.